sebw/blog.wains.be/content/about.md

 I'm a Red Hat Certified Architect (RHCA).
 [My certification ID is 110-643-822](https://www.redhat.com/rhtapps/services/verify/?certId=110-643-822).

-To learn more about our consulting services, check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).

 ## Disclaimers

 - Opinions expressed here represent my own and not those of my employer
 - This site doesn't use third party cookies
-- Search function requires Javascript
+- The search function requires Javascript
-- Comment function requires Javascript and store a cookie to work
+- The comment function requires Javascript and store a cookie to work
 - I collect visits stats over at [stat.wains.be](http://stat.wains.be/wains.be) using Plausible, an open source Google Analytics alternative, which requires Javascript to work.
-- Javascript and cookies can be disabled, the site won't break.
-Only search, comment and stats won't work, which doesn't affect article readability.
+- The site will work with Javascript and cookies disabled.
+In that case search, comments and statistics are not going to work and posts will not be impacted.

 ## Talks